billwhn/2022Spring_Finals/README.md

 # Monte Carlo Simulation of a Duel in Game Background
 #### Game: Battle or Mirkwood (Based on Dota2 Engine)
 #### 2022 Spring Final Project
+*Note: The data is up to 05/05/2022, some changes may occur since Dota2 is always updating.
 ## Team Members
-Beihua Wang             Github: iriscity97
+Beihua Wang             (Github: iriscity97)

-Bill Ho Nam Wong		Github: billwhn
+Bill Ho Nam Wong		(Github: billwhn)
 ## Game Introduction
 This is a simulation of a duel in a game background.
 Battle Of Mirkwood is a Role Play Game based on Dota2.
 Hundreds of neutral creatures wander throughout the whole map.
 The neutral creatures will grant hero Skill Books which can be consumed to learn a new skill or improve the skill level by one level for each Skill Book consumed.